-While many of the individuals included in this study experienced only short-term family incarceration, long prison sentences also affect a surprising number of families.
+While the majority of families have been exposed to short-term incarceration, long prison sentences also affect a surprising number of families.
 One in seven adults has had an immediate family member incarcerated for longer than one year, and one in 34 has had an immediate family incarcerated for more than 10 years.